magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 Enable voicemail
 ----------------

-| We did not write the description to this field.
+| Activate voicemail.
+It's necessary the configuration of SMTP in Linux to receive the email with the message.
+You can see more details at the link `https://www.magnusbilling.org/br/blog-br/9-novidades/25-configurar-ssmtp-para-enviar-voicemail-no-asterisk.html.  <https://www.magnusbilling.org/br/blog-br/9-novidades/25-configurar-ssmtp-para-enviar-voicemail-no-asterisk.html.>`_.